 Pathological Demand Avoidance Syndrome (PDA)

 (with acknowledgement to Priory Educational and Childrens' Services)

 PDA until recently was regarded as not being on the Autistic Spectrum.
 It is a pervasive developmental disorder (meaning it affects all areas of development) first identified by Elizabeth Newson in 2003.
 It's main characteristics are:

 - A need to resist normal, everyday demands made by others

 - That this resistance appears to be a way of managing acute anxiety

-Although it is still not currently recognised in many tools used for diagnosing autism, gradually it is being regarded, as with AS, as a diagnostic subset of Autism.
+Although it is still not currently recognised in some diagnostic criteria for Autism, gradually it is being regarded, as with AS, as a diagnostic subset of Autism.